Coronavirus updates in Central Texas: Tuesday stat tracker

 - Central Texas counties:

-- Williamson County: There are 458 new cases of coronavirus in Williamson County.
-Five percent of hospital beds are available, and 1% of ICU beds are available.
-Since the beginning of the pandemic, at least 104,602 cases have been reported and at least 796 people have died.
+- Williamson County: There are 233 new cases of coronavirus in Williamson County.
+Eleven percent of hospital beds are available, and 8% of ICU beds are available.
+Since the beginning of the pandemic, at least 107,134 cases have been reported and at least 817 people have died.

 For a look at COVID-19 data across all of the state's counties, click here.